A Ghost Story: Plot

 A woman (credited as "M") mentions to her musician husband (credited as "C") that as a child, she moved residences frequently and took to hiding little notes wherever she lived.
 C is resistant to M's desire to move, creating tension within their relationship.
 When he finally accepts, they hear a loud bang while asleep, the source of which they are unable to identify.

 Shortly afterwards, C is killed in a car accident nearby.
 At the hospital, M covers his body with a sheet before departing.
 C awakens as a ghost, invisible to the living.
 Still covered with the sheet, he wanders through the hospital.
 A door of light opens in front of him, but he makes no attempt to approach it and it closes.

 C walks home and sees Linda, his landlady, drop off a pie.
 M arrives and eats the pie until she vomits.
 Unable to communicate with her, C watches M grieve before proceeding with her life.
-In the house next door, he sees another ghost covered by a flower-print sheet who says that they are waiting for someone, though they do not remember who.
+In the house next door, he sees another ghost covered by a flower-print sheet who says that it is waiting for someone, though it does not remember who.

 Upon discovering that M is dating another man, C jealously creates disturbances inside the house.
 Books fall from a shelf, and M finds one lying open at the story "A Haunted House" by Virginia Woolf, which tells of a ghostly couple whose love lingers beyond death.
 Later, M listens to one of C's songs and recalls the first time he played it for her.
 She moves away, but first writes a note and hides it in a gap between some molding, which she paints over.
 C picks at the paint but is unable to reach the note.

 Later, a Spanish-speaking single mother moves into the house with her young son and daughter.
 C watches them eat, play the piano and celebrate Christmas.
 The children begin to sense his presence and become frightened.
 One night, he knocks a framed photo of the family off the piano and smashes dishes in the kitchen.
 The family moves out and the ghost continues scraping at the paint.